WencesLlobet/Lorrrrks/README.md

 # Lorrrrks
-Logging, Stubbing, Mocking and Asserting for very stateful javascript manual tests.
+Logging, stubbing, mocking and asserting for very stateful javascript manual tests.
+But yes, mainly Logging.
-Because live is possibly perfect, but we are kind of blind to its internals.
+Because live is possibly perfect, but we are kind of blind to the internals.

 # Usage